MikeTaylor/palaeo-vo/vo-manuscript.md

 ![Figure M. Hemisected horse's head and neck](figures/export-jpeg/Figure-M-hemisected-horse-head.jpg)

 > **Figure M.** Sagittally bisected head and cranial neck of a horse.
 The first four cervical vertebrae are complete, but the caudal part of the fifth is absent.
-Note that the neural canal runs in a nearly straight line, as is not kinked.
+Note that the neural canal runs in a nearly straight line, and is not kinked.

 ---